flotpython/exos-python/notebooks/tps/puzzle8/README-puzzle8-nb.md

         )
     ```

-    dont' forget to add `page.update()` whenever necessary

 +++

+### page.update()

+also, as explained in the library documentation, dont' forget to add `page.update()` whenever necessary
+without a call to this function, your changes will remain in memory and won't be reflected on the actual screen !

++++

 ### using globals or not

-now, with the code above, it's easy to "retrieve" the widgets, because they are now stored in the **global variable `squares`**; this is considered a poor practice though, (mainly because global variables mean no reusability), so once you get this working, you could optionnally try to be a little smarter, and avoid the global
+now, with the code above, it's easy to "retrieve" the widgets, because they are now stored in the **global variable `squares`**
+this is considered a poor practice though, (mainly because global variables mean poor or no reusability)
+so once you get this working, you could optionnally try to be **a little smarter**, and avoid the global
 however that's an easy first step to get something working, if again you have never written anything like this before

 +++